bath-tub/receipt-processor-challenge/README.md

 The following are some gotchas I ran into when developing this program:

-1. The receipt is invalid not just invalid JSON.
+1. Try to process receipt at time of post and catch any errors with that.
-2. Date and time can be tricky to handle.
+2. Date and time are always fun :D
 3. Retailer name can contain more than just letters and numbers.

 ## Dependencies